+Despite expelling the Etruscan kings, the two groups remained rivals for control of North Central Italy for generations.
+This led to various battle, sieges, raids, and more.
 There are several major battles that history records.
-However, for every major battle recorded, there were several smaller skirmishes or lesser encounters that led up to the big clash.
+However, for every major battle recorded, there were several smaller skirmishes or lesser encounters that led up to the big clashes.
 Today, we will be playing one of those lesser engagements.

 Roman Triplex Acies